 CLINICAL COUNSELLING, FAMILY COUNSELLING, ADULT THERAPY, TEEN THERAPY

 Marra Sheldon [RSW, MSW] – Bio coming soon!

 CLINICAL COUNSELLING, ADULT THERAPY, TEEN THERAPY

 REVA KATZ-ULSTER, Registered Social Worker

-Reva Katz-Ulster [MSW, RSW] (She/her) is a versatile professional who has decades of experience in her field and whose practice includes counselling, case management and vocational assessment.
+Reva Katz-Ulster [MSW, RSW] (She/her) is a versatile professional who has decades of experience in her field and whose practice includes counseling, case management, and vocational assessment.
 She completed her BA in Psychology from the University of Toronto, her BSW in Social Work from McGill, and her MSW in Social Work from the University of Toronto.
 She is a Regulated Health Professional and a member in good standing of the Ontario Association of Professional Social Workers and the Ontario College of Registered Social Workers and Social Service Workers.
 Prior to entering into private practice, she worked in mental health and children’s services both in hospitals and community agencies.
-As well as specialising in clinical counselling for individuals with complex challenges, Reva oversees, consults and collaborates on many of NowWhat’s program initiatives.
+As well as specializing in clinical counseling for individuals with complex challenges, Reva oversees, consults, and collaborates on many of NowWhat’s program initiatives.

 MARK THOMPSON, Registered Social Worker